lucas-kacz/Starton_IDCar/README.md

 We resolve this issue by creating a web2 site that links your wallet with your car to see all the data of the car : the car is associated to an NFT (ERC721) containing the VIN (Vehicle identification number) which is the serial number of the car.
 With this number we can retrieve all the information related to the model, colour and options on the car.

-Every car would also have other token directly associated to it such as maintenance tokens containing useful information regarding the maintenance done (description (mileage, success or fail of the maintenance)
+Every car would also have other token directly associated to it such as maintenance tokens containing useful information regarding the maintenance done (description, success or fail of the maintenance)

-At first we decided to implement our solution solely to one brand and its official garages due to trust factors on the third parts interacting with our product.
+We decided to implement our solution solely to one brand and its official garages due to trust factors on the third parts interacting with our product.
 This means that only aggregated garages would be able to issue maintenance NFTs and therefore greatly reduce misuse of our product.

 Our biggest challenge was to transfer all the maintenance tokens with the associated car when selling it to another individual.
 We solved it by associating each maintenance token to the id of car and transferring them using conditions in our smart contract.